Protecting and restoring our unique Red Hills habitat for future generations.

 Her heavily wooded, swampy surroundings are a constant source of inspiration that guides her brush.

-Previous professions were teaching and Everglades restoration work for National Audubon Society.
+Previous professions were teaching elementary school and Everglades restoration work for National Audubon Society.

 Anne is enthusiastic about preservation and is delighted to be involved with the Hickory Preserve project and protecting the natural beauty of the land.